patcg-individual-drafts/topics/README.md

         * Otherwise, return one of the real top topics, chosen using a deterministic pseudorandom function, e.g. `HMAC(per_user_private_key, epoch_number, top_frame_registrable_domain) mod 5`
     * Whatever topic is returned, will continue to be returned for any caller on that site for the remainder of the three weeks.
     * The 5% noise is introduced to ensure that each topic has a minimum number of members (k-anonymity) as well as to provide some amount of plausible deniability.
-    * The reason that each site gets one of several topics is to ensure that different sites often get different topics, making it harder for sites to cross-correlate the same user.
+    * The reason that each site gets associated with only one of the user's topics for that epoch is to ensure that callers on different sites for the same user see different topics.
+This makes it harder to reidentify the user across sites.
         * e.g., site A might see topic ‘cats’ for the user, but site B might see topic ‘automobiles’.
 It’s difficult for the two to determine that they’re looking at the same user.
     * The beginning of a week is per-user and per-site.
 That is, for the same user, site A may see the new week's topics introduced at a different time than site B. This is to make it harder to correlate the same user across sites via the time that they change topics.
 * Not every API caller will receive a topic.
 Only callers that observed the user visit a site about the topic in question within the past three weeks can receive the topic.
 If the caller (specifically the site of the calling context) did not call the API in the past for that user on a site about that topic, then the topic will not be included in the array returned by the API.
 The exception to this filtering is the 5% random topic, that topic will not be filtered.